-Between the largest and the third largest city in Croatia only one or two express trains (seasonally) with few coaches and one commuter train are offered per day.
-The trains are also not travelling with high speed on this single track ralway line.
+Between the largest and the third largest city in Croatia, from Zagreb to Rijeka, only one or two express trains (seasonally) with few coaches and one commuter train are offered per day.
+The trains are also not travelling with high speed on this single track railway line.
 This main line and European railway corridor isn't constructed straight ahead, thanks to the geological condition.
 The parallel, straight ahead lead, line-optimized and with much more lanes equipped highway A6 / E65 is in direct neighborhood.
-In the touristy very popular Istria and there in the with Roman flair attached eighth largest city Pula you can't travel directly over Croatian territory.
+In the touristy very popular region Istria and there in the with Roman flair attached eighth largest city Pula you can't travel directly by train over Croatian territory.
 Here the rail traveling tourist has to take a detour over a foreign country.
 There exists only one rail connection via Slovenia to Pula.

 Some Photos have a corresponding Video clip.
 If you prefer to see motion instead of

 a HD image then you should switch to